 Step 2: Create an Adoption Plan

-When giving a child up for adoption while the parents are in two different states, you’ll create an interstate adoption plan with the help of an adoption specialist.
+When “giving a child up” for adoption while the parents are in two different states, you’ll create an interstate adoption plan with the help of an adoption social worker or specialist.
 In this plan, you can make decisions about your adoption, like what kind of adoptive parents you are looking for and what level of openness you would like to have with them.
 This is your baby, your life, and your decision — you get to make all the important decisions about what you want your adoption to look like.

 Step 3: Choose an Adoptive Family

-Your adoption specialist will present you will adoption profiles of families who line up with the description of what you are looking for.
+Your adoption professional will present you will adoption profiles of families who line up with the description of what you are looking for.
 With a national adoption agency, these hopeful adoptive parents could be from anywhere in the country.
 Whether you are searching for parents in a specific state or want to keep your options open to families across the country, a national agency can help you find the perfect adoptive parents.
 You will be able to read letters, look at photos and potentially (depending on the agency) even watch videos of families before choosing one you think will be best for your baby.

 Step 4: The Hospital Stay, Birth and Placement

 When it’s time to go to the hospital, the adoptive parents will travel to your home state for the birth.
-Depending on the level of openness in the adoption, you may or may not interact with them at the hospital.
+Depending on the level of openness in the interstate adoption, you may or may not interact with them at the hospital.
 That is all up to you and what you are comfortable with.
-After birth, you can officially consent to the adoption when you are ready, and the baby will be placed with the adoptive parents.
+After birth, you can complete the adoption paperwork when you are ready, and the baby will be placed with the adoptive parents.

 Step 5: Life After Placement

-Adoption isn’t always easy.
+Adoption can be emotionally difficult.
 Even though it may be the best choice for you, there is still loss involved.
 Immediately following adoption, it’s normal to need time to recover, both emotionally and physically.
 You can move forward in life and know that you did what is best for you and your baby.
 You made a brave, loving and selfless decision to place your child’s needs above your own, and you gave the most incredible gift to another couple who wanted desperately to be parents.
 That makes you a hero.

 You may already have certain benefits in mind when you ask, “Can you put a child up for adoption in a different state?”

 As an expectant mother, you may find this appealing because you want to move forward with your life following adoption.
 While some prospective birth mothers are drawn to open adoption, you may be seeking closure.
 Or, maybe you want an open adoption, but you want to communicate on your own terms — not by running into your child and the adoptive family at the grocery store.
 Choosing an adoptive family in a different state could give you the space you need to continue pursuing your dreams.